fboschetty/MAGEMinEnsemble/docs/src/tutorial.md

 ## Monte Carlo Uncertainty Propagation of Bulk Compositions

 The bulk compositions defined in the previous snippet do not represent realistic compositions.
 A more realistic scenario would be assessing the impact of analytical uncertainty in the bulk composition on the results of fractional crystallisation models.
-FCEnsemble has a function specially designed for this.
+MAGEMinEnsemble has a function specially designed for this.
 The function `generate_bulk_mc` accepts two dictionaries, one defining a bulk composition as above, and a second containing corresponding absolute uncertainties.
 It produces a vector `n_samples` long for each oxide where each value is randomly sampled from a normal distribution defined by the measured value and its analytical uncertainty.

 ```Julia
 bulk = OrderedDict(